NicolaBernini/NicolaBernini/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I am currently working on
   - In DeFi
     - In the DeFi space I prefer to work with anon identities but I am open to disclose some of them in the right discussion, here are some projects I am working on atm
       - Solidity